mlpack/mlpack/doc/user/methods/xgboost.md

 If training is not done as part of the constructor call, it can be done with one of the following versions of the `Train()` member function:

- * `xgb.Train(data, labels, numClasses, numModels)`
+ * `xgb.Train(data, labels, datasetInfo, numClasses, numModels)`
-   - Train on numerical data without using any decision tree arguments.
+   - Train on mixed category data without using any decision tree arguments.

 ---

- * `xgb.Train(data, labels, numClasses, numModels, minimumLeafSize, minimumGainSplit, maximumDepth)`
+ * `xgb.Train(data, labels, datasetInfo, numClasses, numModels, minimumLeafSize, minimumGainSplit, maximumDepth)`
-   - Train on numerical data using weak learner model's arguments `minimumLeafSize`, `minimumGainSplit` and `maximumDepth`.
+   - Train on mixed category data using weak learner model's arguments `minimumLeafSize`, `minimumGainSplit` and `maximumDepth`.

 ---